The Veeam Cookbook Series

 Ingredients:

-- One Backup Proxy for onsite replication scenario or two Backup Proxies for offsite replication scenario.
+• At least one VMware Proxy server for onsite replication scenario or two Backup Proxies for offsite replication scenario.

-- Backup repository for replica metadata.
-Deduplicating appliances and Scale-out Backup repositories aren’t supported.
+• A Backup repository for replica metadata.
+Deduplicating appliances and Scale-out Backup repositories aren’t supported

 Before you start: